Gibberlings3/Documentation/readmes/readme.ajantisportraitpack.english.txt

 - your main Tutu folder if you are playing Tutu, or
 - your main BGT folder if you are playing BGT.

-Run the "setup-ajantisportraitpack" program.
+Run the "setup-ajantisportraitpack" executable.
 Choose the language you prefer and confirm installation.
 This should extract all needed files to the override folder.

 NOTE: BG(II):EE are actively supported games.
 Please note that every patch update will wipe your current mod setup!
 If in the middle of a modded game you might want to delay the patch update as even after reinstalling the mods, you might not be able to continue with your old savegames.